 I speculate about whether they doubted their interpretation of what they’d read in Scripture, coupled with the alignment of other signs.
 Would they get there and wish they’d never come?

 In hindsight, moments stood out where they were wrong; deceived (say, by an egomaniac king).

 Maybe there were moments, when it was all said and done, when they heard of the devastation following their visit and wondered if they could have acted differently, more…wisely.

 (Did word of the infanticide ever reach them?
 Did they realize the ways they’d done things without knowing, and wonder if they’d made the right choice to go?)

-Though I’m certainly not justifying infanticide or any other outcomes: We see in the story of the wise men a courageous faith, a persevering journey, so Christ would be worshipped as much as they were able.
+I’m certainly not justifying infanticide or any other outcomes.
+Still, we see in the story of the magi a courageous faith, a persevering journey, so they and others could worship Christ as much as they were able.

 So they could bring the finest gifts they could, for honor he deserved.